 A Graveside Service for Teddy is scheduled for Saturday, October 19th at 11am at the Saint Stanislaus Cemetery on Mayher Street in Easthampton.
 At Ted's request in lieu of flowers, please make donations to the charity of Donors Choice.
 The GRAHAM FUNERAL HOME & CREMATION SERVICES, 18 Adams Street in Easthampton, has honorably and proudly been entrusted with providing for Teddy's care and services.
 Please visit rwgrahamfuneralhome.com for online condolences and service details.

-To send flowers to Thaddeus "Ted" John Chmura's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Thaddeus "Ted" John Chmura, please visit our floral store.

 Charity of Donor's Choice